Mike Epps: Controversies

 Epps has been criticized by disability campaigners for mocking physically and mentally disabled children in his stand-up act.

 On June 1, 2014, Epps purportedly assaulted fellow stand-up comedian LaVar Walker outside of the Uptown Comedy Club.
 It was stated Epps and two of his bodyguards did this in response to Walker making a parody video about Epps and comedian Kevin Hart.
 Epps allegedly struck him in the face and kicked him in the stomach and back, while one of the other two men threw the victim's cellphone and crushed his prescription glasses.
 Atlanta Police issued a warrant for Epps' arrest two days later on June 3.

-Around mid-2017, Epps received criticism for bringing a kangaroo onto the stage during one of his shows.
+Around mid-2017, Epps received controversy for bringing a kangaroo onto the stage during one of his shows.
 Many noted the animal looked distressed, with Epps grabbing and holding it against its will.
-Epps later apologized, saying it was completely unscripted and that he would never hurt an animal.
+Epps later apologized, saying it was completely unscripted and that he should have never hurt an animal.

 Personal life

 Epps married OWN Network executive and Iyanla: Fix My Life producer Kyra Robinson, in Newport Beach, California, in June 2019.
-He was previously married to Mechelle McCain, whom he married in July 2006.
+He was previously married to Mechelle McCain, whom he wed in July 2006.
 The pair lived in Beverly Hills, California together until they divorced in September 2017.

-In a 2019 GQ interview, Epps denied the long-standing rumor that he is related to fellow actor Omar Epps, saying, "Are Mike Epps and Omar Epps related?
-No, I think we got the same master, though."